The Frontline Factor

 Fatigue management: As peak extends, watch for signs of team exhaustion: increasing error rates, declining morale, and safety near-misses.
 These signals should trigger staffing adjustments or schedule modifications.

-Post-Peak: The Often-Neglected Phase
+Post-peak: The Often-Neglected Phase

 The days and weeks after peak season require their own leadership attention: